gbass2/ComputerArchitecture/doc/NOTES.md

 21 - run execute, decode, fetch.
 26  - If execute is done, then pass to store, pass decode to execute, and fetch to decode.

+# Questions
+- Review Jump in binary
+- Review Branch in binary

 # Nov.
 5th
 - Add an event for send data.
 - Finish implementing the pipeline variables and the flow
 - Look at the alu functions and start implementing
 - Convert asm instructions to binary and place in memory.
 - Create the registers in RegisterBank.

 ![](uml.jpg)